HunterHo07/d13-all-SimWork/research.md

 ## Pricing Strategy

-Based on competitor analysis, SimulEx will adopt a tiered pricing model:
+Based on competitor analysis, SimWork will adopt a tiered pricing model:

 - **Individual**: $19.99/month
 - **Team** (5-20 users): $16.99/user/month
 - **Enterprise** (21+ users): Custom pricing

-This positions SimulEx as a premium but accessible solution, reflecting its advanced capabilities while remaining competitive with established players.
+This positions SimWork as a premium but accessible solution, reflecting its advanced capabilities while remaining competitive with established players.

 ## Market Opportunity

 The intersection of corporate training, gamification, and AI-driven simulation represents a significant opportunity.
 With remote work becoming permanent for many organizations, the need for effective virtual training and assessment tools is growing rapidly.

-SimulEx addresses this need by providing a comprehensive, engaging platform that bridges the gap between theoretical knowledge and practical application, offering both training and assessment capabilities in one solution.
+SimWork addresses this need by providing a comprehensive, engaging platform that bridges the gap between theoretical knowledge and practical application, offering both training and assessment capabilities in one solution.